MatthewKosloski/web-browser/README.md

 To run/debug the browser, within VS Code:

-1. Open `browser.py`.
-2. Open "Run and Debug" from the sidebar.
+1. Open "Run and Debug" from the sidebar.
-3. Select "Run/Debug Browser".
+2. Select "Run/Debug Browser".